 - changes in food resources

-The New Zealand sea lion/rāpoka threat management plan lists the work that we will do to better understand and reduce these threats.
+The threat management plan lists the work we will do to learn about these threats, and how we can reduce them.

-Download the plan [PDF, 2.1 MB]
+Download the sea lion threat management plan [PDF, 2.1 MB]

 Find out more